 Nonfood agricultural products, such as animal feed or industrial materials, are excluded from these food groups.
-A comprehensive list of all U.S. food imports is available at ("Value of U.S. food imports, by food group" in 14 Excel tables).
 The ERS Food Availability database provides data for volume of production, imports, exports, stocks, and disappearance (consumption and waste) for each food commodity.
-The ten food groups can also be classified as either unprocessed or processed.
+The 10 food groups can also be classified as either unprocessed or processed.
 Within these groups, unprocessed foods that are consumable without further processing include fresh fruit, fresh vegetables, tree nuts, and eggs.
 The remaining foods are classified as processed or manufactured products before final sale to consumers, including all food commodities that are cut, frozen, dried, canned, bottled, preserved, prepared, juiced, or fermented.
 All meat, dairy, grain, oilseed, and sweetener products are considered processing commodities as they require further processing before consumption.

-Industry data defined by NAICS codes (North American Industry Classification System) are used for the production, import, and export values of processed foods in estimating the value of U.S. food consumption at the wholesale level.
-Farm cash receipts as estimated by ERS are used as values of unprocessed food commodities (much of which are inputs in food processing).
+Industry data defined by NAICS codes are used for the production, import, and export values of processed foods in estimating the value of U.S. food consumption (use) at the wholesale level.
+Farm cash receipts as estimated by ERS are used as production values of unprocessed food commodities, much of which are inputs in food manufacturing.
 U.S. Census trade values for unprocessed food commodities are then combined with farm cash receipts to calculate consumption values of unprocessed foods.
-Finally, consumption values of processed and unprocessed foods as well as values of imported processed and unprocessed foods are added together to calculate the combined import share for processed and unprocessed foods.
-Thus, the aggregate import share for all consumed foods reflects commodity as well as industry data.
+Finally, consumption values of processed and unprocessed foods, as well as values of imported processed and unprocessed foods, are added together to calculate the combined import share for all foods consumed.
+Thus, the aggregate import share of all consumed foods reflects commodity as well as industry data.

 - Grains and oilseeds (NAICS 1111)